Centralized College Admissions and Student Composition

 Date Written: September 1, 2017

-Keywords: higher education, centralized matching, college admission, migration, enrollment
+Keywords: higher education, centralized matching, application frictions, college admission, student composition, migration, test scores, sorting

 JEL Classification: D47, I23, I28